tom-howard/ros2/docs/course/part6/object_detection.md

 13. The `show_image()` class method has a `save_img` argument, which is set to `True` by default, so that this `#!py if` condition is triggered, and *another* class method is called to save the image to file.

-14. We're supplying a value of `0` here, which tells this function to keep this window open **indefinitely** and wait until it is closed manually before allowing our `show_image()` class method to complete.
+14. We're supplying a value of `4000` here, which tells this function to keep this window open for 4000 milliseconds (4 seconds) before closing it again.

-    If we had supplied a value here (say: `1`) then the function would simply wait for 1 millisecond and then close the pop-up window down.
-In our case however, we want some time to actually look at the image and then close the window down ourselves, manually.

-    Once the window has been closed, the execution of our code is able to continue...
+    Once the window has closed, the execution of our code is able to continue...

 15. We then set the `waiting_for_image` flag to `False` so that we only ever perform these processing steps once (we only want to capture a single image).
 This will then trigger the main `#!py while` loop to stop (see below), thus causing the overall execution of the node to stop too.